Arcanum XIII — (unnamed) (Death)

 Project Role

 The unnamed Arcanum sits at the center of the project's argument about what the mystery traditions actually claimed to do.
-They did not claim to improve people.
-They claimed to transform them — and transformation, as every tradition insists, passes through death.
+Not improvement.
+Transformation.
+And transformation, as every tradition insists, passes through death.
 The mystai at Eleusis enacted a symbolic death before receiving the vision (CON-0003).
 The alchemists described nigredo as the indispensable first stage.
 The Christian mystics spoke of the dark night of the soul.

 The project takes this claim seriously without claiming to verify it from the outside.
 If the traditions are right that consciousness can undergo a genuine death-and-rebirth — not metaphorically but as a restructuring as radical as the caterpillar's dissolution — then the modern reduction of these practices to "self-help" or "personal growth" misses the point entirely.
 Growth modifies what exists.
 Death-and-rebirth replaces it.
 The unnamed card marks the threshold between these two understandings, and the project stands at that threshold, pointing in both directions.